The Social Media Football League Table

 While with the makeup of the top six now revealed, it is time to highlight just who is the current pioneers of social media and the answer is as follows:

-As you can see Manchester United are not only top of the table, but they are considerably clear of Chelsea in second and although the latter may be kings of the transfer market during the past 12 months, there is some way to go before they are the kings of the internet.
+As you can see Manchester United are not only top of the table, but they are considerably clear of Chelsea in second and although the latter may be kings of the transfer market during the past 18 months or so, there is some way to go before they are the kings of the internet.

 Manchester United have the greatest number of social media followers of any UK football team